Interstate Highway System: Impact and reception

-Following the passage of the Federal Aid Highway Act of 1956, the railroad system for passengers and freight declined sharply, but the trucking industry expanded dramatically and the cost of shipping and travel fell sharply.
-Suburbanization became possible, with the rapid growth of larger, sprawling, and more car dependent housing than was available in central cities.
-Tourism dramatically expanded as well, creating a demand for more service stations, motels, restaurants and visitor attractions.
-There was much more long-distance movement to the Sun Belt for winter vacations, or for permanent relocation, with convenient access to visits to relatives back home.
+Following the passage of the Federal Aid Highway Act of 1956, passenger rail declined sharply as did freight rail for a short time, but the trucking industry expanded dramatically and the cost of shipping and travel fell sharply.
+Suburbanization became possible, with the rapid growth of larger, sprawling, and more car-dependent housing than was available in central cities, enabling racial segregation by white flight.
+A sense of isolationism developed in suburbs, with suburbanites wanting to keep urban areas disconnected from the suburbs.
+Tourism dramatically expanded, creating a demand for more service stations, motels, restaurants and visitor attractions.
+The Interstate System was the basis for urban expansion in the Sun Belt, and many urban areas in the region are thus very car-dependent.
+The highways may have contributed to increased economic productivity in, and thereby increased migration to, the Sun Belt.
 In rural areas, towns and small cities off the grid lost out as shoppers followed the interstate and new factories were located near them.

 The system had a profound effect on interstate shipping.
 The Interstate Highway System was being constructed at the same time as the intermodal shipping container made its debut.
 These containers could be placed on trailers behind trucks and shipped across the country with ease.
 A new road network and shipping containers that could be easily moved from ship to train to truck, meant that overseas manufacturers and domestic startups could get their products to market quicker than ever, allowing for accelerated economic growth.
 Forty years after its construction, the Interstate Highway system returned on investment, making $6 for every $1 spent on the project.
+According to research by the FHWA, "from 1950 to 1989, approximately one-quarter of the nation's productivity increase is attributable to increased investment in the highway system."

 The system had a particularly strong effect in Southern states, where major highways were inadequate.
 The new system facilitated the relocation of heavy manufacturing to the South and spurred the development of Southern-based corporations like Walmart (in Arkansas) and FedEx (in Tennessee).